nth-Higooo/Minesweeper/README.md

 <p align="center"><img align="center" src="READMEpic/webbrowser.png" alt="WEB"></p>

 <p align="center"><b>Figure: Web browser platform</b></p>
-<h3>To use AR mode, using scanner to scan this picture below (we also add AR mode directly to the web browser)</h3>
+<h3>To use AR mode, using scanner to scan this picture below (we also add AR mode directly to the web browser).</h3>
-<a href='https://www.youtube.com/watch?v=xvFZjo5PgG0'>Click here to scan</a>
+<a href='https://www.youtube.com/watch?v=xvFZjo5PgG0'>Click here to scan!</a>
 <h3>Platfrom of AR mode</h3>
 <p align="center"><img align="center" src="READMEpic/AR.jpg" alt="AR"></p>
 <p align="center"><b>Figure: AR platform</b></p>
-<h4>Note: To run the web browser, please download the .zip file and run 'index.html'</h4>
+<h4>Note: To run the web browser, please download the .zip file and run 'index.html'.</h4>

 <h2><img src='READMEpic/video-tutorials.png' alt='member' width='25px' height='25px'><img> 4.
 TUTORIALS</h2>
 <h3>First, we want to guide you the basic of how to play this game from web browser:</h3>
 <ul>
-   <li>Select the level to play the game</li>
+   <li>Select the level to play the game.</li>
-   <li>Click start to render the game</li>
+   <li>Click start to render the game.</li>
-   <li>From the game, left-click in any square to open it</li>
+   <li>From the game, left-click in any square to open it.</li>
-   <li>Right-click to put the flag in the squares you want</li>
+   <li>Right-click to put the flag in the squares you want.</li>
-   <li>Right-click in the square that has flag once again to create the predict flag</li>
+   <li>Right-click in the square that has flag once again to create the predict flag.</li>
-   <li>In the 3x3 area, if the center square contains number and around it has enough flag similar to the number, left-click to open all the squares around automatically</li>
+   <li>In the 3x3 area, if the center square contains number and around it has enough flag similar to the number, left-click to open all the squares around automatically.</li>
    <li>You can redo the game many times when you open and receive the mines.
 Click the redo button to rollback your choices.</li>
-   <li>Click restart button or select different level when you want to create a new game <li>
+   <li>Click restart button or select different level when you want to create a new game. <li>
 </ul>
 <h3>Next, we also guide you how to play this game on AR mode</h3>
 <ul>
-   <li>Note: AR mode only can use on mobile phone or tablet</li>
+   <li>Note: AR mode only can use on mobile phone or tablet.</li>
-   <li>Find the good place for playing if you don't want to stand and play</li>
+   <li>Find the good place for playing if you don't want to stand and play.</li>
-   <li>Select level to play the game</li>
+   <li>Select level to play the game.</li>
-   <li>After finish rendering, the board will appear and you just touch to open the square</li>
+   <li>After finish rendering, the board will appear and you just touch to open the square.</li>
-   <li>There has the flag icon, touch on that to put the flag into where you want </li>
+   <li>There has the flag icon, touch on that to put the flag into where you want. </li>
-   <li>In the 3x3 area, if the center square contains number and around it has enough flag similar to the number, touch and hold the square to open all the squares aroud automatically</li>
+   <li>In the 3x3 area, if the center square contains number and around it has enough flag similar to the number, touch and hold the square to open all the squares aroud automatically.</li>
    <li>You can redo the game many times when you open and receive the mines.
 Touch the redo icon to rollback your choices.</li>
-   <li>Touch restart, new game or change difficulty icon to select what you want to play (play again, replace new mines or change difficulty)</li>
+   <li>Touch restart, new game or change difficulty icon to select what you want to play (play again, replace new mines or change difficulty).</li>

 </ul>